aeewhite/MultiBand/docs/modules.md

 #### playpause

-MultiBand will show play pause bars for the button
+MultiBand will show play/pause bars for the button

 #### status